 These are core values that we seek constantly to instill in our community.

-Gathering together to worship the triune God on Sunday mornings is the very heart of who we are.
+Gathering together to worship the triune God on Sunday mornings and evenings is the very heart of who we are.
 Everything else we do as a church flows out of this.
 At All Saints, we want to worship God according to his Word.
 Our worship isn't shaped primarily by the culture around us (though we want to be sensitive to that culture when we're able).
 Instead, it is informed by Scripture first and foremost, and then the historical practices of the Church.

 Expository Bible Preaching